abeyerdev/yt-web-player/README.md

 # Youtube web player clone

-Educational project for learning React.
+Educational project for learning React from Stephen Grider's Udemy course on Modern React with Redux.